myfknoll/pubnative-android-mediation-sdk/README.md

 * Android API 10 (Gingerbread 2.3.3+)
 * An App Token provided in PubNative Dashboard.
-* A Placement ID configured in the PubNative Dashboard
+* A Placement Name configured in the PubNative Dashboard

 Add the following permissions to your application manifest